-AR also hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with an upcoming headset developed by Microsoft called Hololens that embeds 3D images in the world around you.
+AR hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with a headset developed by Microsoft called HoloLens that embeds 3D images in the world around you.

 Apple is known to be a trailblazer, but it's still part of the Silicon Valley tech industry (albeit a more secretive one).
-If Google and Microsoft are all working on AR solutions, you can bet your bottom dollar that Apple also has a prototype in its labs.
+If Google and Microsoft are all working on AR products, you can bet your bottom dollar that Apple also has an AR headset prototype in its labs.

-Microsoft's VR glasses - the HoloLens - are already available for developers (at the astronomical price of $5,000), but they probably won't get a public release for the foreseeable future.
-As for Google Glass, development has been halted.
-Assuming that Apple is working on an AR headset - we'll look at the evidence that Apple is working on an AR headset below - when is such a device likely to launch?
+Assuming that Apple is working on an AR headset or AR glasses (we look at the evidence that Apple is working on an AR headset below) when is such a device likely to launch?

-Now, thanks to the TrueDepth camera on the iPhone X, and the A11 bionic chip, in the iPhone X and the iPhone 8 models, and iOS 11 - which Apple describes as "the world's largest augmented reality platform," the iPhone is taking augmented reality to the next level.
+Now, thanks to the TrueDepth camera on the iPhone X and XS, a bionic chipset, and iOS 12 - which Apple describes as "the world's largest augmented reality platform," the iPhone is taking augmented reality to the next level.

-The iPhone's AR credentials weren't a surprise, a Bloomberg report back in March 2017 claimed that AR would be introduced on the iPhone first, with glasses coming later down the line.
+The iPhone X's AR credentials weren't a surprise, a Bloomberg report back in March 2017 claimed that AR would be introduced on the iPhone first, with glasses coming later down the line.

 That report claimed that there are "hundreds of engineers devoted to the cause" including a number of people from Apple's iPhone camera team working on AR-related features for the iPhone.